adityaraj5200/Spring-interview-QAs/More questions.md

 👉 **So functionally, all three are Spring beans**, but `@Service` and `@Repository` add extra semantics and (in the case of `@Repository`) extra functionality.

-Would you like me to also show you **a short table comparison** (like for revision notes)?

-## Q. What is component scanning in spring?
+## Q.3: What is component scanning in spring?
  Component Scanning in Spring is a technique used for auto-detection and autoconfiguration of beans.
 It allows you to automatically register beans defined in components, such as Controllers, Services, or Repositories, based on certain naming conventions or annotations like @Component, @Service, @Repository, or @Controller.

 When you enable component scanning, Spring will search for and manage any classes annotated with these annotations within the specified base package(s).
 This makes it easier to set up your application, as you don't have to manually configure each bean in the configuration file (application.properties or application.xml) anymore.